-(I) Inspections
+(H) Inspections

 The contractor or contractor's safety representative shall conduct work area inspections.
-Inspections shall be made periodically throughout the job to ensure safe working conditions are maintained and no safety hazards exist.
+Inspections shall be made periodically throughout the job to ensure that safe working conditions are maintained and that no safety hazards exist.
 All applicable federal, state, and/or local fire safety codes must be followed.
-In addition, the Buyer may inspect the contractor's work areas to ensure that safe working conditions are being maintained.
-Unsafe work conditions will be reported to the Buyer's Designated Representative.
-Contractors performing construction activities for a period of greater than 5 days will be required to provide documentation of weekly inspections and safety meetings utilizing a Dec-401, Contractors' Safety Checklist for Construction Activities.
+In addition, the Buyer's SHEA Department may inspect the contractor's work areas to ensure that safe working conditions are being maintained.
+Unsafe work conditions will be reported to the assigned Buyer Procurement Representative or Facilities Project Engineer.